nham/math_notes/notes/metric_spaces/intro.md

 *Proof:* If $int(S) = S$, then $S$ is clearly open since $int(S)$ is.
 Conversely if $S$ is open, then $S$ is the largest open set contained in $S$.
 Similarly, if $clo(S) = S$, then $S$ is closed since $clo(S)$ is, and if $S$ is closed, $S$ itself is the smallest closed set containing $S$.

-## Closure of the complement is the complement of the closure
+## Closure of the complement is the complement of the interior
 $X - int(S) = clo(X - S)$

 *Proof:* If $x$ is not an interior point of $S$, then no open ball centered at $x$ is contained entirely in $S$, so every open ball centered around $x$ must actually intersect $X - S$, meaning $x \in clo(X - S)$.
 Conversely, $x \in clo(X - S)$, every open ball around $x$ intersects $X - S$ since $x$ is a closure point of $X - S$, so it could not be an interior point of $S$.